LukeMainwaring/beatport-analysis/README.md

 - average song length of genres (and how it's changed over time)
 - most popular keys of genres (and how it's changed over time)
 - most popular genres by record label (and how it's changed over time)
 - \*When looking at these attributes, consider weighting them based on their score/rank.
 For example, G min might be the most common key in Bass House, but within Bass House D maj is more likely to top the chart or is trending upwards.
+Also wondering though, is a #1 song's genre 100x more important than a #100 of the same attribute when calculating popularity?

 First idea: